dddrrreee/cs140e-24win/labs/4-cross-checking/PRELAB.md

       approach to cross-check your implementation against everyone else's to ensure everyone is equivalant.
 Thus, if one person is correct, everyone is correct.

-If you're going to modify these, please copy the directory --- I'm still modifying and playing around with the code, so you'd get conflicts otherwise.

 To pop up a few levels, the raw tracing of PUT/GET enables some interesting tricks: